PaulFrankling/recip_me/README.md

     ![After Truncate fix](static/docs/bug-fix-truncate.png)

 * Lastly, I had an issue trying to show an 'Add Recipe' button on the Profile page, if the user hadn't added any recipes.
+Issue shown below:

     ![Profile page fix](static/docs/profile-page-fix.png)